anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 When there are multiple simultaneously deployed instances of the Virtual Infrastructure Layers on the same HW Infrastructure, there is a need to ensure Underlay networking separation in the HW Infrastructure Layer.
 This separation can be done manually through provisioning of a statically configured separation of the Underlay Networking in the HW Infrastructure Layer.
 A better and more agile usage of the HW Infrastructure is to offer each instance of the Virtual Infrastructure Layer a unique instance of a SDN interface into the shared HW Infrastructure.
 Since these SDN instances only deal with a well separated portion (or slice) of the Underlay Networking we call this interface SDN-Underlay (SDNu).

 The HW Infrastructure Layer is responsible for keeping the different Virtual Infrastructure Layer instances separated in the Underlay Networking.
 This can be done through manual provisioning methods or be automated through a HW Infrastructure Layer orchestration interface.
-The separation responsibility is also valid between all instance of the SDNu interface since each Virtual Infrastructure Layer instance shall not know about, be disturbed by or have any capability to reach the other Virtual Infrastructure instances.
+The separation responsibility is also valid between all instances of the SDNu interface since each Virtual Infrastructure Layer instance shall not know about, be disturbed by or have any capability to reach the other Virtual Infrastructure instances.

 An SDN-Overlay control interface (here denoted SDNo) is responsible for managing the Virtual Infrastructure Layer virtual switching and/or routing as well as its encapsulation and its mapping onto the Underlay Networks.